kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 but we don't often think to "colocate" state as things change in our codebase.
 So my challenge to you is to look through your codebase and look for opportunities to colocate state.
-Ask yourself "do I really need the modal's `isOpen` state to be in redux?" (the answer is probably "no").
+Ask yourself "do I really need the modal's `isOpen` state to be in Redux?" (the answer is probably "no").
 Colocate your state and you'll find yourself with a faster, simpler codebase.
 Good luck!